 The key features of a Limited Liability Partnership are explained.
-If your business is in the London area we, at Tish Press & Company can help you consider whether an LLP structure is appropriate for your business.
+If your business is in the Shenfield area we, at Tish Press & Company can help you consider whether an LLP structure is appropriate for your business.

 Most important features of LLPs